Published on May 20th, 2014 | by Peter Young0

 Assessing Your Living Space For A Window Air Conditioner

 Window air conditioning (A/C) units are a great way to stay cool and survive the next sweltering summer heat wave.
-But are you overcooling your living space?
-Or worse, paying more than you should?
-The old adage is that bigger is better, but when it comes to your pocket book, and A/C unit, that may not be the case.
+But are you overcooling your living space, or paying more on your electric bill than you have to?

 Tools you’ll need for the job: